string(68) "https://mcscertified.com/wp-content/uploads/2019/07/news_blocks3.png"

 4 – Legitimate interests

-To promote MCS to individuals, Installers, the renewables industry, government departments, (including the devolved nations) government agencies, trade associations and all other relevant parties, to increase awareness of the Certification Scheme and the services offered by MCS.
+To promote MCS to individuals, Installers, the renewables industry, Government, local authorities, trade associations and all other relevant parties, to increase awareness of the Certification Scheme and the services offered by MCS.

-To survey end user installations or planned end user installations to ensure that the service offered is meeting their expectations.
+To facilitate quality assurance, surveillance, compliance assessments and installation visits to deliver customer protection and ensure that the service offered is meeting their expectations.

-To protect data subjects and the business from criminal and illegal activities.
+To protect Data Subjects and MCS from illegal activities.

-To allow MCS to provide its customers and potential customers with information.
+To allow MCS to provide Users, Householders and Other Persons with information.
 These communications may include social media direct messaging, email, newsletters, telephone calls, text messages and any other channels to reach those who may be interested in using or are already using some of the services offered by MCS.

 5 – Public interest